 This insurance protects your product, equipment, and any other item with substantial cost to your business.

 Dispensaries must protect against loss of product in-store or en route during transportation.

 Once you have all the hard stuff out of the way, come up with a plan for your pre-opening marketing and grand opening.

 Turn your opening day into an event that offers your first-time shoppers a great deal.
 You want to thank those who show up on the first day, draw a big crowd, and also encourage them to come back soon.
-Use your inventory management and sales reporting software in your point of sale to measure your margins beforehand – you don’t want to offer a deal that is too good to be true.
+That’s why you need to clearly define your dispensary store KPIs.
+Use your inventory management and sales reporting software at your point of sale to measure your margins beforehand – you don’t want to offer a deal that is too good to be true.

 Finally, it’s important to focus on building a great website for your store.
 Cannabis shops don’t need much, but it should provide basic information on your products and store information.

 Though shoppers can’t use credit cards to purchase cannabis products, making eCommerce shopping impossible, dispensaries should set up online menus that allow remote shoppers to pre-order items.
 This lets them order something online and pick it up at a later time.
 It adds convenience to the experience, allowing them to skip lines.

 The best POS system for your dispensary should integrate with the online menu so that all inventory listed on the site as in stock is accurate.
 You don’t want shoppers to order items that you don’t have.
 This is just one more thing that KORONA POS for dispensary and Dauntless integrate with to provide our cannabis retailers with a truly all-in-one solution.